 - Put a piece of tape on the jar with today’s date, and set it out of sunlight, but someplace you won’t forget about it.
 Let it ferment for 30 days.
 Don’t open the jar during fermentation.
-If your house runs hot, check it in 3 weeks.
+If your house runs hot, ferment it 3 weeks.
 If your house runs cold, let it ferment 5 weeks.
 The best flavor and nutrient content develops between 60-75 degrees.
 Don’t try to ferment in temperatures above 80 degrees, or the wrong type of bacteria takes over.

 - Transfer the kraut into smaller containers and refrigerate.
 I eat mine in a month, but it should keep in the fridge for at least 6 months.

 - If you’ve only eaten storebought sauerkraut before, or have done shorter ferments at home, start slowly when eating this version.
 It has a much higher probiotic count and can cause a die-off reaction if you eat too much too fast.
 Start with just a teaspoon, and work your way up to 1-2 Tbsp. per meal.
 Fermented foods are meant to be condiments, not major food groups.
 A little bit goes a long way.